omphilejmatsobe/omphilejmatsobe/README.md

 <br/>

 <div align="center">
-👋 I'm Omphile from South Africa, I am a software developer and Engineering Student.
+ ⚒ I am a software developer and Engineering Student.

 💻 I make cool softwares and games for an awesome digital experience.